nodesleep/ossninstaller/README.md

 Currently, only Ubuntu 16.04 is supported.
 I will eventually add additional Linux distros to the project.
 Each distro will have its own script file.

 ## Support
-While my time is limited and spent on other projects, feel free to report an issue if you encounter any bugs or quirks.
+While my time is limited and spent on other projects, feel free to report an issue if you encounter any bugs or quirks that you feel aren't expected behavior.
+Rest assured, improvements will be made over time.
+For the meantime, this should get a lot of people up and running.
 Enjoy.